Augustan prose: Satire (unclassified)

 There were other satirists who worked in a less virulent way.
 Jonathan Swift's satires obliterated hope in any specific institution or method of human improvement, but some satirists instead took a bemused pose and only made lighthearted fun.
 Tom Brown, Ned Ward, and Tom D'Urfey were all satirists in prose whose works appeared in the early part of the Augustan age.
 Tom Brown's most famous work in this vein was Amusements Serious and Comical, Calculated for the Meridian of London (1700).
 For poetry, Brown was important for his translation of Scarron's Le Virgile travesti, as well as the scandalous Roman satirist Petronius (CBEL).
 Ned Ward's most memorable work was The London Spy (1704–1706).
 The London Spy, before The Spectator, took up the position of an observer and uncomprehendingly reporting back.
 Thereby, Ward records and satirizes the vanity and exaggerated spectacle of London life in a lively prose style.
 Ward is also important for his history of secret clubs of the Augustan age.
-These included The Secret History of the Calves-Head Club, Complt. or, The Republican Unmask'd (1706), which sought humorously to expose the silly exploits of radicals.
+These included The Secret History of the Calves-Head Club, Complt.{SIC} or, The Republican Unmask'd (1706), which sought humorously to expose the silly exploits of radicals.
 Ward also translated The Life &Adventures of Don Quixote de la Mancha, translated into Hudibrastic Verse in 1711, where the Hudibrastic, which had been born in Samuel Butler's imitation of Cervantes, now became the fit medium for a translation of the original (CBEL).
 Tom D'Urfey's Wit and Mirth: or Pills to Purge Melancholy (1719 for last authorial revision) was another satire that attempted to offer entertainment, rather than a specific bit of political action.
 D'Urfey (or "Durfey" as he was born) was a stutterer whose clownishness and willingness to be the butt of a joke so long as a joke was told made him a favorite of the nobility and court, and his career straddles the Restoration and Augustan period.
 Pills to Purge Melancholy is a collection of witty and bawdy songs, mainly drinking songs, with popular favorites such as "The Famous Fart."
 Although Pope satirized Durfey, he also wrote, in a letter in 1710, that Durfey had a power that he himself did not, for, years after the publication of Pills to Purge Melancholy, Durfey's songs were still on the lips of thousands, while no other poet had such popularity or persistence.
 Indeed, ten of Durfey's tunes were used in John Gay's Beggar's Opera, five years after Durfey's death.